Validators and Unique Node Lists

 Ripple's XRP holdings incentivize the company to make the XRP Ledger as useful as possible.
 XRP exists as a native asset in the XRP Ledger for anti-spam transaction purposes, and for currency bridging only if beneficial to users.
-Otherwise, the use of XRP in transactions is completely optional.
+Otherwise, XRP is completely optional.

 How does the XRP Ledger respond to transaction floods?